Quantale Modules, with Applications to Logic and Image Processing: Applying TB algorithm to grey and RGB colour images

 \section{Applying \L TB algorithm to grey and RGB colour images}

-In order to test the method above, we have processed several images from~\cite{sito}: the grey images Bridge and Testpat.1k, and the RGB colour ones Mandrill, Lena, Peppers and Redhead.
+In order to test the method above, we have extracted and processed several images from~\cite{sito}: the grey images Bridge and Testpat.1k, and the RGB colour ones Mandrill, Lena, Peppers and Redhead.

-We have tested three processes of compression and reconstruction; in these processes we divided the fuzzy matrix (or matrices, in the case of RGB images) associated to the images in square blocks of sizes $a \times b = 2 \times 2$, $4 \times 4$ and $8 \times 8$, respectively compressed to blocks of sizes $c \times d = 2 \times 1$, $2 \times 2$ and $5 \times 5$ by means of the formulas (\ref{matrix}) and (\ref{hn}).
+We have tested three processes of compression and reconstruction; in these processes we have divided the fuzzy matrix (or matrices, in the case of RGB images) associated to the images in square blocks of sizes $a \times b = 2 \times 2$, $4 \times 4$ and $8 \times 8$, respectively compressed to blocks of sizes $c \times d = 2 \times 1$, $2 \times 2$ and $5 \times 5$ by means of the formulas (\ref{matrix}) and (\ref{hn}).